 Figure 2 shows proportional growth rates, recognising that the populations of some suburbs are growing from smaller bases.
-This figure provides a guide as to the likely intensity of development across various parts of Monash, revealing that Clayton - Balance, Oakleigh AC and Oakleigh South are expected to see annual population growth in excess of 1.5 per cent, with population growth across most other Monash regions forecast to be very low.
+This figure provides a guide as to the likely intensity of development across various parts of Monash, revealing that Oakleigh, Clayton, Balance, Oakleigh AC and Oakleigh South are expected to see annual-population growth in excess of 4.530%, with population growth across most other Monash regions forecast to be very low.

 Figure 2.
-Proportional population growth by Monash region, 2016 to 2028
+Proportional population growth by Monash region, 2016-2021 to 2028/2036

-The increasing age and diversity of residents will necessitate an increase in the quality and capacity of existing open spaces, especially to serve residents living in higher density housing.
+The increasing levels of development_age and population growth_diversity of residents will necessitate an increase in the quality and capacity of existing open spaces, especially to serve residents living in higher density housing.